+Figure 6: Color-color diagram of the young stellar population in bright-rimmed cloud SFO 38 [Choudhury et al 2010]

-The new SEIP catalogue presents an opportunity to search for infrared excess in a large sample of objects.
+The new SEIP catalog presents an excellent opportunity to search for infrared excess in a large previously unstudied sample of objects.
+Although Spitzer’s original cryogenic mission acquired images of roughly 42 million point sources, most of these sources were not the intended targets of the images in which they appear.
+The SEIP archive has, therefore, recorded millions of never before studied objects that incidentally happened to be in the same field of view as those objects specifically selected for research.
+This project intends to examine and cull all these data, isolating previously unknown IRXS candidates.

 Our goals will be to determine what fraction of our sample exhibits infrared excess and to categorize as many sources as possible.
 In addition, we expect to develop a statistical profile of the sample.
 By determining how frequently various types of objects occur in the sample, we will be able to set expectations for the future.
-In particular, we expect to help inform expectations about the James Webb Space Telescope (JWSS) mission.
-Like Spitzer, JWSS is a pointed mission that will not survey the entire sky.
-The results of our study should indicate what scientists might hope to find in a comparable investigation of serendipitous JWSS targets.
+In particular, we expect to help inform expectations about the James Webb Space Telescope (JWST) mission.
+Like Spitzer, JWST is a pointed mission that will not survey the entire sky.
+The results of our study should indicate what scientists might hope to find in a comparable investigation of serendipitous JWST targets.

 Scientific Goals